Caproni Ca.135: Design

 The Ca.135 was to be built at Caproni's main Taliedo factory in Milan, which is why the type had a designation in the main Caproni sequence, rather than in the Caproni-Bergamaschi Ca.300 series.
 However, the project was retained at Ponte San Pietro and the prototype, completed during 1934–35 (a long construction time for the period), was first flown on 1 April.
 The project chief was Cesare Pallavicino of CAB (Caproni Aereonautica Bergamasca).

 Although the new bomber was in the "century series" of Caproni aircraft, it resembled the Caproni Ca.310, with its rounded nose, two engines, low-slung fuselage and wings with a very long chord.
 Several versions were fitted with different engines and some had noticeable performance differences.

-The prototype was powered by two 623 kW (at 4,000 m) Isotta Fraschini Asso XI.RC radial engines initially fitted with two bladed wooden propellers.
+The prototype was powered by two 623 kW (at 4,000 m) Isotta Fraschini Asso XI.RC V12 engines initially fitted with two bladed wooden propellers.
 It had a length of 14.5 m, a wingspan of 18.96 m, and a wing surface of 61.5 m2.
 It weighed 5606 kg empty and had a 2875 kg useful load.
 Structurally, it was built of mixed materials, with a stressed-skin forward fuselage and a wood and fabric-covered steel-tube rear section; the wings being of metal and wood, using fabric and wood as a covering.
 The wings were more than 1/3 of the total length, and had two spars of wooden construction, covered with plywood and metal.
 The strength coefficient was 7.5.
 The tail surfaces were built of wood covered with metal and plywood.
 The fuel system, with two tanks in the inner wings, held a total of 2,200 L (581 US gal).